 Part 9 of the Act also contains provisions relating to Cathodic Protection Systems, Mitigation Systems and the constitution of the Victorian Electrolysis Committee.

 ESV’s role in electrolysis mitigation

-ESV’s Electrolysis Mitigation team is responsible for ensuring compliance with the above legislative requirements through its performance of the following activities:
+ESV’s Electrolysis Mitigation team is responsible for ensuring compliance with legislative requirements through its performance of the following activities:

-- coordinating area tests to determine to extent of stray current issues within a traction substation area and determining recommendations in an attempt to minimise the effects of stray current corrosion
+- coordinating area tests to determine the extent of stray current issues within a traction substation area and ensure the effects of stray current corrosion have been minimised

-- routine testing of stray current mitigation equipment
+- compliance testing of stray current mitigation equipment

 - approval, registration and auditing of cathodic protection systems